Oh! Pear Orchards Two Streams

-- Whitetail Deer, Exotics
+- Whitetail Deer

 Find your next hunt with access to 3000+ hunting property owners

 Hunters who are fond of hunting visit this state to shoot Deer, Mountain Lion, Coyote, and other big games prefer to visit hunting leases of this state.
-Native hunters also prefer to hunt animals on hunting leases as they are crowd free and are full of facilities.
+Native hunters also prefer to hunt animals on hunting leases as they are crowd-free and are full of facilities.
 Additionally, more than 70% people of this state contain a hunting license and visit the hunting leases every year during different hunting seasons to hunt big and small games.
-Almost 450,000 individuals purchase hunting license in this state every year which include the native hunters as well as the nonresidents.
+Almost 450,000 individuals purchase hunting licenses in this state every year which include the native hunters as well as the nonresidents.
 Moreover, there is a huge difference between the amount of hunting license for the native hunters and for the nonresidents.
 Those who want to become a resident of this state must spend consecutive 3 months in this state.
 Also, hunters can bring their pets on hunting leases but they must be leashed and hunters should possess their current vaccination slips.
 Also, there are designated areas on hunting leases where the physically challenged hunters can hunt their desired animals.
-Lastly, motor vehicles are not allowed inside the hunting land until unless you are physically disabled and the engine of motor vehicle must be switched off while hunting.
+Lastly, motor vehicles are not allowed inside the hunting land until unless you are physically disabled and the engine of motor vehicles must be switched off while hunting.

 Pennsylvania hunting leases are under the ownership of private owners and can only be used after leasing.
-Hunters who want to hunt in this state can have prior booking of hunting cabins or can have on site registration depending upon the rules and regulations of the specific hunting lease.
-There is a special map book which include all the hunting locations with their addresses which help the hunters to find a good place to hunt.
+Hunters who want to hunt in this state can have a prior booking of hunting cabins or can have on-site registration depending upon the rules and regulations of the specific hunting lease.
+There is a special map book which includes all the hunting locations with their addresses which help the hunters to find a good place to hunt.
 Additionally, hunters are allowed to bring their pets to the hunting leases but they must possess their recent vaccination slips.
 Moreover, any kind of motor vehicle is not allowed inside the premises of hunting leases.
 However, hunters who are physically challenged can shoot animals from their vehicles but the engine of the car must be switched off.
 Benefits that can be availed by most of the hunting leases in Pennsylvania include luxurious restrooms, toilets, and campsites.
 Hunters are allowed to camp on hunting leases but not more than 21 consecutive days in any 30-day period.
 Additionally, activities that can be performed on hunting leases other than hunting are fishing, hiking, skiing, trapping, and horseback riding.
 Lastly, alcoholic drinks and drugs are not allowed on the hunting leases and should not be used for hunting.